dankmrpanda/nova-hackathons/README.md

 - **Zero Auth Required** - Analyze public repositories instantly without GitHub login
 - **Intelligent Fallbacks** - Works with or without external AI APIs
-- If you use the CLI, you can use private repositories as well, and it creates a comprehensive summary without the use of AI
+- If you use the CLI, you can run locally and use private repositories as well, and it creates a comprehensive summary without the use of AI
 - **Comprehensive Analysis** - Goes beyond basic stats to understand architecture and patterns

 ## 🎯 Quick Start